-In Lauren Bienenstock & Associates, Inc v Bienenstock, Mich App (March 3, 2016)(COA 323986), issue was whether Circuit Court or arbitrator has authority under Federal Arbitration Act (FAA), 9 USC § 1 et seq, to determine whether multiple arbitration cases should be consolidated when arbitration agreement is silent on that issue.
-COA held arbitrator is the one to decide that issue.
-This issue was governed by federal law since there was no dispute that FAA applied to the agreements.
-COA did not address Michigan's newly enacted Uniform Arbitration Act, MCL 691.1681 et seq, because consolidation issue was controlled by federal law.
+In Lauren Bienenstock & Associates, Inc v Bienenstock, \\\ Mich App \\\ (2016) (COA 323986), issue was whether Circuit Court or arbitrator has authority under Federal Arbitration Act (FAA), 9 USC § 1 et seq, to determine whether multiple arbitration cases should be consolidated when arbitration agreement is silent on that issue.
+COA held arbitrator is to decide that issue.
+Issue was governed by Federal law since there was no dispute that FAA applied to agreements.
+COA did not address Michigan Uniform Arbitration Act, MCL 691.1681 et seq, because consolidation issue was controlled by federal law.

-Waiver of Right to Arbitrate
+Waiver of Right to Arbitrate.

-Nexteer Automotive Corp v Mando American Corp, Mich App , 324463 (February 11, 2016).
+Nexteer Automotive Corp v Mando American Corp, \\\ Mich App \\\, 324463 (February 11, 2016), app lv pdg.
 Party waived its right to arbitration when it stipulated the arbitration provision did not apply.

-Arbitration in UIM No Fault Case
+Arbitration in UIM No Fault Case.

-Nickola v MIC Gen Ins Co, Mich App , 322565 (September 24, 2015), app lv app pdg, discusses attorney fee and interest issue arising from a protracted Uninsured Motorist case that included an arbitration.
+Nickola v MIC Gen Ins Co, 312 Mich App 374, 322565 (September 24, 2015), app lv app pdg, further briefing ordered, \\\\ Mich \\\\, 152535 (May 25, 2016), discusses attorney fee and interest issue arising from protracted Uninsured Motorist case that included an arbitration.

-COA Partially Confirms and Partially Vacates Award in Defamation Case
+COA Partially Confirms and Partially Vacates Award in Defamation Case.

-Hope-Jackson v Washington, 311 Mich App 502, 319810 (August 18, 2015), affirmed confirmation of part of award in defamation case concerning tolling, defamation, presumed damages, actual malice, and \$360,000 in per se damages; and reversed confirmation of part of award concerning \$140,000 exemplary damages.
-Since there had been no request for a retraction, COA ruled that arbitrator's granting of exemplary damages was error of law on face of award.
+Hope-Jackson v Washington, 311 Mich App 602, 319810 (August 18, 2015), affirmed confirmation of part of award in defamation case concerning tolling, defamation, presumed damages, actual malice, and \$360,000 in per se damages; and reversed confirmation of part of award concerning \$140,000 exemplary damages.
+Since there had been no request for retraction, COA ruled arbitrator's granting of exemplary damages was error of law on face of award.
 MCL 600.2911(2).